Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 • Noticeably low oil levels at the manual dipstick or electronic sensor.

-When your car suffers from increased oil consumption, the leak could be anywhere in the system.
-Other possible causes include a blown head gasket or a leaking oil filter.
+When your car suffers from extreme oil consumption, the leak could be anywhere in the system.
+Other potential causes include a blown head gasket or a faulty oil filter.

-However, it could be happening due to a worn valve seal.
+However, it could be occurring due to a faulty valve seal.

 Reduced Engine Power